bitExpert/disco/Upgrade.md

 ## BC BREAK: BeanFactoryConfiguration

 The `\bitExpert\Disco\BeanFactoryConfiguration::__construct()` method
-changed.
-The 4th parameter is no longer a bool but an instance of `\ProxyManager\Autoloader\AutoloaderInterface`

-To make your life easier make use of the factory method `\bitExpert\Disco\BeanFactoryConfiguration::getDefault()` to quickly set up a configuration instance.
+signature changed.
+The constructor accepts just one parameter which defines the directory where the proxy classes and the annotation metadata are stored.
+To configure a proxy autoloader instance or a proxy genrator instance use the respective setter methods of the object.

-## BC BREAK: EvalStrategy (ProxyManager)
+## BC BREAK: Serialization of AnnotationBeanFactory

-When not using the BeanFactoryConfiguration to configure the BeanFactory internals, ProxyManager in version 2.x will make use of the `\ProxyManager\GeneratorStrategy\EvaluatingGeneratorStrategy` instead of `\ProxyManager\GeneratorStrategy\FileWriterGeneratorStrategy`.
-Depending on the complexitity of your configuration class and depending on how many traits you might use this can lead to a poor performance.

-Follow the advice in the README.md file on performance tuning.
+To make use of the session-aware beans it is no longer possible to serialize the `\bitExpert\Disco\AnnotationBeanFactory` instance.
+Instead grab the `\bitExpert\Disco\Store\BeanStore` instance by calling `\bitExpert\Disco\BeanFactoryConfiguration::getSessionBeanStore()` and serialize it.
+Pass the unserialized object to the `\bitExpert\Disco\BeanFactoryConfiguration` before creating the `\bitExpert\Disco\AnnotationBeanFactory` instance.